philote/Spirtuum/firebender-memory-bank/activeContext.md

 - Following layer-first architecture with UI, Domain, and Data layers
 - Using Material 3 for consistent visual design
 - Using Koin for dependency injection
-- Room database will be set up differently for each platform:
+- Room database setup for each platform:
-  - Android will use traditional Room database builder with context
+  - Android uses traditional Room database builder with context
+  - JVM/Desktop uses BundledSQLiteDriver with Room builder
-  - iOS/Desktop will use SQLite drivers with the newer Room KMP API (deferred until after Phase 2)
+  - iOS implementation will use platform-specific SQLite drivers (deferred)
-- Prioritizing Android implementation while ensuring architecture remains cross-platform compatible
+- Ensuring cross-platform component tests use platform-agnostic approaches